 Thickness

 If you want to thicken the Muhammara dip, add extra bread crumbs.
-Just be sure to add bread crumbs little by little so you keep the texture where it needs to be.
+Just be sure to add bread crumbs little by little to keep the texture where it needs to be.

 Intensity

-If you prefer a milder and less intense garlic flavor, along with the walnuts and cumins seeds, roast one or two garlic cloves.
+If you prefer a milder and less intense garlic flavor, along with the walnuts and cumin seeds, roast one or two garlic cloves.
 Peel them and add them to the blender.

-Another way to decrease raw garlic's flavor intensity is by removing its germ.
+Removing its germ is another way to decrease raw garlic's flavor intensity.
 Just cut the raw garlic in half and pry it with the tip of a knife.

-Simply stir some muhammara with some of your favorite pasta boiling water, to make it a little creamier and mix with the pasta.
-It will turn into a "pesto-like" pasta, with delicious Middle-Eastern flavors!.
+Stir some muhammara with some of your favorite pasta boiling water, to make it a little creamier and mix with the pasta.
+It will become a "pesto-like" pasta, with delicious Middle-Eastern flavors!.

 Mortar and Pestle.
-You can make this recipe using mortar and pestle, for a more textured version of this dip.
-Ottolenghi has a great textured Muhammara recipe.
+You can make this recipe using mortar and pestle for a more textured dip version.
+Ottolenghi has a tremendous textured Muhammara recipe.

-Hint: the equipment you use, makes a big difference in the results.
-So, if you are all about creaminess, use a high-speed potent food processor.
-In case, your blender is more potent go for it.
+Hint: the equipment you use makes a big difference in the results.
+So, if you are all about creaminess, use a high-speed, potent food processor.
+If your blender is more potent, go for it.

-Not only the texture will be silkier, but the ingredients will blend better, directly affecting the flavor.
+The texture will be silkier, and the ingredients will blend better, directly affecting the flavor.

-This roasted bell pepper dip keeps well and even can improve after a day.
-As with most middle eastern platters, you can prepare it the day before a get-together to keep off some of the natural stress that arises from putting together all the dishes.
+This roasted bell pepper dip keeps well and can even improve after a day.
+As with most Middle Eastern platters, you can prepare it the day before a get-together to avoid some of the natural stress that arises from putting together all the dishes.
 Just don't serve it fridge-cold.

 The Health Benefits of bell peppers are great!
 These are some of them!